codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 >These tokens are specific to the user, and the same can be used for multiple runtimes.

 There are two different situations when you need to update Git tokens:
-* Update invalid, revoked, or expired tokens: Codefresh automatically flags Runtimes with such tokens.
+* Invalid, revoked, or expired tokens: Codefresh automatically flags Runtimes with such tokens.
 It is mandatory to update the Git tokens to continue working with the platform.
-* Update valid tokens: Optional.
+* Valid tokens: Optional.
 You may want to update Git tokens, even valid ones, by deleting the existing token and replacing it with a new token.

 The methods for updating any Git token are the same regardless of the reason for the update:
 * OAuth2 authorization, if your admin has registered an OAuth Application for Codefresh